 You open the envelope and out drops a wedding invitation.
-Of course you’re pleased to be invited, but what are you going to wear?
+Of course you’re pleased to be invited, but what should a gentleman wear to a wedding?

 It’s the 21st Century and dress codes can be pretty relaxed.
 But not usually for weddings.
 Get it right, and you’ll stand out as a super sharp dresser who mingles with confidence.
 Get it wrong, and you’ll stick out like a sore thumb.